Sado4/github-review-manager/README.md

 ## 🔐 Privacy & Security

-- Your GitHub token is stored securely in VS Code's configuration
+- Your GitHub token is stored securely in VS Code's Secret Storage (encrypted)
 - All API requests are made directly to GitHub - no third-party servers involved
 - The extension only accesses pull requests where you're specifically requested as a reviewer

 ## 🐛 Troubleshooting

 ### "GitHub token not configured" error
-Make sure you've set a valid GitHub Personal Access Token in the extension settings with `repo` scope.
+Click the 🔑 "Set Token" button and enter a Classic Personal Access Token with `repo` scope for full repository access.

 ### No review requests showing
 - Verify your token has the correct permissions